-We have audited the Remuneration Report of medmix Ltd (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on remuneration, loans and advances pursuant to Art.
-14-16 of the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares (Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften, VegüV) in the sections "Compensation of the Executive Committee for 2022" and "Compensation of the Board of Directors for 2022" of the Remuneration Report.
+We have audited the Remuneration Report of medmix Ltd (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to Art.
+734a-734f of the Swiss Code of Obligations (CO) in the sections "Compensation of the Executive Committee for 2023", "Compensation of the Board of Directors for 2023", "Shareholdings" and "Activities in other organizations" of the Remuneration Report.

-In our opinion, the information on remuneration, loans and advances in the Remuneration Report complies with Swiss law and Art.
-14-16 VegüV.
+In our opinion, the information pursuant to Art.
+734a-734f CO in the accompanying Remuneration Report complies with Swiss law and the Company's articles of incorporation.